RV-HATE: Reinforced Multi-Module Voting for Implicit Hate Speech Detection: Conclusions

-We propose RV-HATE, a reinforced voting-based implicit hate speech detection method that can capture the dataset-specific characteristics through the multi-module design.
+We have proposed RV-HATE, a reinforcement learning-based voting method for implicit hate speech detection that can capture the dataset-specific characteristics through the multi-module design.
 Each module is designed to address a particular aspect of the datasets. $\mathtt{M_0}$ focuses on improving contextual understanding through cosine similarity, $\mathtt{M_1}$ enhances the detection of implicit hate speech by incorporating hate target tagging, $\mathtt{M_2}$ removes outliers during training to preserve reliable data samples, and $\mathtt{M_3}$ provides a clear decision boundary.
-Our approach employs reinforcement learning to assign adaptive weights to each module, enabling the ensemble to optimize its module weighting for each dataset.
-By analyzing how each module contributes across different datasets, we are able to gain deeper insights into their characteristics.
-Through the voting strategy, RV-HATE adapts effectively to dataset-specific features, and achieves SOTA performance on multiple benchmarks, despite the challenge of improving upon already high-performing hate speech detection models.
+Our approach employs reinforcement learning to assign an adaptive weight to each module.
+By analyzing how each module contributes across different datasets, we have a better understanding of their characteristics.
+Thus, through the voting strategy, RV-HATE is able to adapt dataset-specific features better and achieves SOTA performance on multiple benchmarks.